MBvisti/mortenvistisen/posts/how-to-build-a-simple-blog-using-rust/article.md

 One thing to note here is that `find_all_frontmatters` returns a `Result` since there are actions that can fail, which means we also have to handle some errors.
 As you might be able to tell, I haven't spent the most time on errors in this function and basically, just log whatever error comes from `ignore` and then return the most similar one from `std::io::ErrorKind`.
-This can definitely be done better using libraries like `anyerror` or `thiserror`.
+This can be done better using libraries like `anyerror` or `thiserror`.
 I encourage you to play around with this yourself or open a pull request if you've improvements [here](https://github.com/mbvisti/awesome-blog).

 To actually show some dynamic data on the home page, we need to use the above function in our `index` handler so open up `home_handler.rs` and make the following adjustments: